fsvreddit/bot-bouncer/README.md

 Bot Bouncer is open source.
 You can find the source code on GitHub [here](https://github.com/fsvreddit/bot-bouncer).

-## How do I submit a bot for review?

-First, I recommend **reporting the account**.
-Bot accounts should be reported to Reddit as Spam->Harmful use of bots or AI.
-Reddit's spam detection is getting better all the time and in many cases, the bot's account will be shadowbanned immediately.

-If that does not happen, submit the bot to [/r/BotBouncer](https://www.reddit.com/r/BotBouncer/).
-This can be done in one of two ways:

-* If you are a subreddit moderator, you can report the bot from a post or comment's context menu.
-Choose "Report to /r/BotBouncer".
-* Otherwise, you can create a link post on [/r/BotBouncer](https://www.reddit.com/r/BotBouncer/) that links to the user's profile.
-Bot Bouncer will then remove your post and replace it with its own submission for the account, and then the evaluation process will start.

-If you feel that you can add extra context to the submission, for example if you have detected bot-like activity that you think may not be obvious, you can create a comment on the new post explaining why the user is a bot.
-For example a user might look superficially human, but might be copying content from other users.
-If reporting via the post/comment menu, you will be prompted to optionally add context at this point.

 ## At what point are bots banned?

 If a user creates a post or comment on your subreddit and the user is classified as a bot already, the post or comment will be removed immediately and the user banned.